JohnWSweeney/linkedListDemo/README.md

 # linkedListDemo

 A console app exploring linked lists and their applications.
-Currently, only the circular singly linked list and FIFO class functions can be controlled with console commands.
-The others will be added in a future release.
+The app includes classes for singly, doubly, circular singly, and circular doubly linked lists.
+Linked list applications include classes for stacks, queues, and FIFOs.
 The Windows executable is compiled with C++17.

 ## Functions
 The app opens a console window on startup.
 Enter the *command* keywords separated by a space.
 Commands are case-sensitive.

-### Circular Singly (CS) Linked List
+## Linked Lists
+Four types of listed links are explored: singly, doubly, circular singly (csList), and circular doubly (cdList).
+Each list type has its own class and interactive demo to its class functions.
+Each node in the list stores an integer as `data` and a pointer to the next node in the list as `next`.
+Doubly linked list nodes have a second pointer `prev` that points to the previous node in the list.

-To start or stop a circular singly linked thread, enter:
+To start or stop a linked list demo, enter:
-> *start cs*
+> *start listType*

 > *stop*

-CS functions "init", "addNodeFront", "addNodeBack", "deleteNodeFront", "deleteNodeBack", "isEmpty", "size", and "print" are currently supported.
-Once the CS thread is running enter:
+where *listType* is `sList` is for singly linked list, `dList` is for doubly linked list, `csList` is for circular singly linked list, and `cdList` is for circular doubly linked list.

+First, you'll need to initialize the list with first piece of data by entering:
 > *init integer*

-to initialize the list with *integer*.

-Nodes can be added to the beginning or end of the list with the "addNodeFront" and "addNodeBack" functions, respectively:
+You can then add new nodes to the beginning or end of the list with the "addNodeFront" and "addNodeBack" functions, respectively:
 > *addNodeFront integer*

 > *addNodeBack integer*